hylaine/devopsdays-demo/README.md

 * username: sa
 * password: DevOpsDaysP4ssword!
-* server: localhost
+* server: localhost,1433
 * trust server certificate: true

-Run `instantiate.sql` against the DB server to create the initial DB, required for Liquibase to target it.
+The DB Server will already have an initial DB, DevOpsDays, created via the Dockerfile.

 ## Run the Parent Changelog